gregfajen/futures/README.md

 A simple, Swifty Futures library for simplifying asynchronous code in Swift.

-The `CircularBuffer` module (Sources/CircularBuffer) is from https://github.com/apple/swift-nio.
-I pulled a few files rather than importing the whole, fairly large package.

-The `Futures` module (Sources/Futures) is written by myself, *except* for `CallbackList.swift`, which is largely adapted from the aforementioned `swift-nio` package.
-This last file is merely a performance improvement, but it does unfortunately make the code slightly harder to grok.

 This repo uses Swift Package Manager: you can open it in Xcode by double-clicking on `Package.swift`.

 ## Usage/Examples